jenkins-x/jx-community/TOC/README.md

 ## Initial Bootstrap Committee

 The Initial bootstrap committee had to be replaced by a new bootstrap committee.
-This bootstrap committee should be replaced by an elected Jenkins X steering committee in the future.
+This bootstrap committee should be replaced by an elected Jenkins X TOC in the future.

 ### Current Members